A General Framework For Detecting Anomalous Inputs to DNN Classifiers: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) have achieved impressive performance on a variety of challenging machine learning (ML) problems such as image classification, object detection, speech recognition, and natural language processing~\cite{he2015delving, krizhevsky2017imagenet, young2018recent, nassif2019speech}.
-However, it is well-known that DNN classifiers can be highly inaccurate on test inputs from outside the training distribution~\cite{nguyen2015deep, szegedy2013intriguing, hendrycks2017baseline, hein2019relu}.
-Such anomalous inputs can arise in real-world settings either unintentionally due to external factors, or due to malicious adversaries that intend to cause mis-classifications in the DNN and disrupt the system~\cite{barreno2006can, biggio2018wild}.
-In either case, it becomes critical to have a defense mechanism that can detect such anomalous inputs, and take suitable corrective action (\eg abstain from predicting~\cite{tax2008growing, li2011knows} or provide an alternate class prediction).
+Deep neural networks (DNNs) have achieved impressive performance on a variety of challenging machine learning (ML) problems such as image classification, object detection, speech recognition, and natural language processing~\cite{he2015delving, krizhevsky2017imagenet}.
+However, it is well-known that DNN classifiers can be highly inaccurate (sometimes with high confidence) on test inputs from outside the training distribution~\cite{nguyen2015deep, szegedy2013intriguing, hendrycks2017baseline, hein2019relu}.
+Such anomalous inputs can arise in real-world settings either unintentionally due to external factors, or due to malicious adversaries that intend to cause prediction errors in the DNN and disrupt the system~\cite{barreno2006can, biggio2018wild}.
+Therefore, it is critical to have a defense mechanism that can detect such anomalous inputs, and take suitable corrective action (\eg abstain from predicting~\cite{tax2008growing} or provide a more reliable class prediction).